 - You experienced domestic violence

 - You experienced the death of a family member

 - You experienced a fire, flood, or other natural or human-caused disaster that caused substantial damage to your property

 - You had medical expenses you couldn’t pay that resulted in substantial debt

 - You experienced unexpected increases in necessary expenses due to caring for an ill, disabled, or aging family member

-- You claim a child as a tax dependent who’s been denied coverage for Medicaid and CHIP for 2018, and another person is required by court order to give medical support to the child.
+- You claim a child as a tax dependent who’s been denied coverage for Medicaid and CHIP, and another person is required by court order to give medical support to the child.
 In this case you don’t have to pay the penalty for the child.

-- You were determined ineligible for Medicaid because your state didn’t expand eligibility for Medicaid in 2019 under the Affordable Care Act
+- You were determined ineligible for Medicaid because your state didn’t expand eligibility for Medicaid under the Affordable Care Act

 - The exemption for "grandfathered" individual insurance plans is no longer available for 2017 and later